 Evelyn’s practice is inspired by engagement at the social interface and is expressed in print, installation and artist books.
 Evelyn is constantly striving to capture that ephemeral moment when the ordinary becomes extraordinary.

-More recently, Robin embarked on a BA in Fine Art at UClan to pursue an interest in drawing for which he achieved ‘student of the year’ for 2017.
-Robin now paints and draws.
+Embarking on a BA in Fine Art at UClan to pursue an interest in drawing, Robin achieved ‘Student of the Year’ for 2017 so now also paints and draws.

 Gordon studied fine art at Sunderland Polytechnic, obtaining a first class (Hons) degree.
 Although specialising mainly in photography he always continued to paint and draw and later took a ‘photography: critical practice’ course at Falmouth College of Art, achieving a postgraduate diploma.
 Painting is the main medium he chooses to work in at the present time.